This annual list of the best advertising services franchises was revised and updated on May 9, 2023.

 Consumers use the postcard as a follow-up contact to the business to express their interest in learning more about special savings on a service or product.
 The homeowner can fill out the postcard and put it back in the mail, call the business directly, turn the postcard in directly at the business, or visit a custom URL to make contact with the business electronically.
 This variety of potential contact methods means responses are very trackable for the advertisers.

-Founded in 1985 and franchising since 1998, the number of locations has declined in recent years from a high of 75 in 2013 to the current total of 57 (down from the previously reported total of 67), of which one is company-owned and all are located in the US.
+Founded in 1985 and franchising since 1998, the number of locations has declined in recent years from a high of 75 in 2013 to the current total of 59 (up from the previously reported total of 57), of which two are company-owned and all are located in the US.

 6. Our Town America